hmrc/agent-invitations-frontend/README.md

 Invitations service currently provides these functions:
  - Agent can create an invitation to represent a client for specific tax regime
- - Client can accept or decline agent's invitation
+ - Client can accept or decline an agent's invitation

 Currently this service supports ITSA, PIR and VAT invitations.